mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

 4. Make sure RSpec still works locally:
     - `cd backend`
     - `rspec` (you should see `1 example, 0 failures` here, too)
+    - `cd ..`

+## RSpec On CircleCI
+1. You'll need to deploy the whole app to github.
+  - `git add .`
+  - `git commit -m "Add app"`
+  - Create a new public repo in the github UI
+  - `git branch -M main`
+  - From the github UI, get the repo's "web url" (the url that ends in `.git`, like `https://github.com/mark-mcdermott/testingtestinghaaay.git`)
+  - `git remote add origin <repo web url>`
+  - `git push -u origin main`
+2. Configure CircleCI for the new repo
+  - Login to CircleCI
+  - Click the "Go to application" button
+  - Click "Projects" in the left sidebar
+  - Find your new repo in the Project list
+  - In your repo's project row, click "Set up Project" towards the right.
+  - The "Select your config.yml file" modal shows and "Fastest" is already the selected radio option
+  - In the "From which branch" field under "Fastest", type `main`
+  - Click the "Set up Project" button on the modal.
+  - This will take you to your new repo's "Pipeline" and a run will have started
+  - You can watch the run and when it's finished, the RSpec test should have passed and everything should be green.